ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_3.0_Customer_Release_Notes.md

  * For more information, please refer to the [OpenStack Mitaka Release Notes](http://releases.openstack.org/mitaka/).

 **Federated Keystone across multiple IBM Blue Box clouds:**
 Keystone-to-Keystone (K2K) federation lets you log in to multiple clouds using your user credentials stored on one Keystone Identity Provider.
+[We've created a K2K help  for you.]()

 **OpenStack Power Compute Node Support (Habañero and Firestone):**
 This feature supports compatibility with IBM Watson.

+**Higher Storage Limits:** Increased storage capacity is now available in every IBM Blue Box Cloud.
-**Higher soft limits for Object Storage of 250 TB**
+ * Higher soft limits for Object Storage of 250 TB

-**Higher soft limits for Block Storage of 1 PB**
+ * Higher soft limits for Block Storage of 1 PB

 #### New Features Available in IBM Blue Box Dedicated 3.0.0 Cloud